brunomguimaraes/frontend-challenge/README.md

 Since this is a test I took the liberty of uploading the `.env` file to this repo, just for the sake of relieving whoever is reviewing of the "creating an .env file with the api's url

+### Comments
+Also, since this is a test, I took the liberty of adding a few comments throughout the coode that I considered revelant.

 # AvantStay FrontEnd Implementation Test

 The goal of this test is to check how you'd handle day-to-day tasks at AvantStay.